 When I was at Camden, we brought people together to develop a vision for the future and a call to action.
 The climate crisis is an issue that affects all of us where we all have a role to play.

 As a result, Camden developed a Citizens’ Assembly on the Climate Crisis which brought together residents to develop 17 proposals to tackle this issue.
 One of these proposals was how we mobilise communities at a neighbourhood level to be greener.
 Below is my personal story of the lessons I learned.

 1. Go where the energy is and fuel it

-I developed these as a “user journey” from the space benefiting people who pop into the space out of curiosity through to developing projects with others that directly improve the environment.
-These outcomes were, people become more aware and involved in actions to tackle the climate crisis, people feel more connected as a result of meeting others in the space, activities helping tackle the climate crisis in the space increase their reach & impact, new projects are developed between people to tackle the climate crisis and relationships are strengthened between groups tackling the climate crisis.
-This journey helped people understand how they could get involved and helped staff & partners support people increase their participation as a result of taking part in an activity.
+I developed these as a “user journey” from the space benefiting people who pop into the space out of curiosity to developing projects with others that directly improve the environment.
+These outcomes were, that people become more aware and involved in actions to tackle the climate crisis, people feel more connected as a result of meeting others in the space, activities helping tackle the climate crisis in the space increase their reach & impact, new projects are developed between people to tackle the climate crisis and relationships are strengthened between groups tackling the climate crisis.
+This journey helped people understand how they could get involved and helped staff & partners support people and increase their participation as a result of taking part in an activity.
 I then organised a workshop.
-Most importantly it ensured we focused our efforts as much on the space & activities making everyone feel like they could contribute as it was on getting people to develop projects together that have impact on the ground.
+Most importantly it ensured we focused our efforts as much on the space & activities making everyone feel like they could contribute as it was on getting people to develop projects together that have an impact on the ground.